How Immigrants Can Start Investing in the United States (Step-by-Step)

 Step Five: Make Your First Investment

-Once your account is funded and you have identified what you want to buy, making your first investment involves these steps:
+Once your account is funded and you know what you want to buy, the process is simple.

 You have now made your first investment.